harsha91/ga-elk/README.md

 The logstash configuration is stored in `logstash/config/logstash.conf`.

-The folder `logstash/config` is mapped onto the container `/etc/logstash/conf.d` so you can create more than one file in that folder if you'd like to.
-However, you must be aware that config files will be read from the directory in alphabetical order.
+logstash.conf is copied onto the docker container while the containers is being build.
+So for the changes to be reflected be sure to use the --build flag with docker-compose up.

 ## How can I specify the amount of memory used by Logstash?